Dirkster99/AvalonEditHighlightingThemes/README.md

 This AvalonEdit extension implements its own highlighting manager that extends the normal way of handling highlighting definitions.

+The inital release contains 5 highlighting themes:
+- Dark
+- Light
+- True Blue-Light
+- True Blue-Dark
+- VS 2019-Dark

+but you can easily define more themes.
+Just create a pull request with the [XSHTD file](https://github.com/Dirkster99/AvalonEditHighlightingThemes/tree/master/source/HL/Resources/Themes) at this site.

 The standard highlighting in AvalonEdit is dependent on the currently viewed type of text (eg C# or SQL), but a highlighting definition designed for a **Light** WPF theme may look ugly if viewed with a **Dark**
 WPF theme, and vice versa.
 This is why the **ThemedHighlightingManager** extension associates each highlighting definition